mikaels1997/AoC2022/README.md

 # AoC2022
-My Python implementation for the Advent of Code 2022 tasks
+My Python and C# implementations for the Advent of Code (AoC) 2022 tasks